 So how does a group of athletes from one of the coldest countries on the planet prepare for racing conditions in what many are predicting will be the hottest Olympics’ triathlon event on record?
 (Click here to read Tim Heming’s thoughts on this).

-Before last year’s test event, the team trained in Thailand, in Phuket, and then of course there was the test event itself.
+Before 2019’s test event, the team trained in Thailand, in Phuket, and then of course there was the test event itself.
 Test events have usually been just that, a chance for the athletes to test out the course, so they rarely mimic the following year’s outcome.
 But for Iden, Tokyo was different.
-“I think more people put more energy into this test event than previous years because it was the only real test of the conditions.
-I’d say this year’s test event was more telling than normal.”
+“I think more people put more energy into that test event than previous years because it was the only real test of the conditions.
+I’d say that test event was more telling than normal.”

-“For me,” says Iden, also speaking to us in Jersey, “altitude training works really well.
+“For me,” said Iden, “altitude training works really well.
 Kristian’s strength is his ability to use oxygen, he has huge lungs, so I think he’s already almost maxed out in that kind of ability.
 I have the speed and better tolerance for heat.”

 Follow the science

-Being trailblazers in a new Olympic sport for their country could have its drawbacks.
+Being trailblazers in a new Olympic sport for their country could have had its drawbacks.
 Where and how to focus their training?
-But for the squad, it’s simple – look to their winter Olympic counterparts.
+But for the squad, it was simple – look to their winter Olympic counterparts.

 “We have a long history in endurance sports,” enthuses Iden.
 “So we can use what the other sports have used before us; what they’ve perfected over the years and take the knowledge, then we can develop it even better.